kleph/dcos-docs/1.8/usage/containerizers/docker-containerizer.md

 menu_order: 10
 ---

 Use the Docker containerizer if you need specific features of the Docker package.
-Refer to the [features matrix](/docs/1.8/usage/containerizers/) to see if the Docker containerizer is the correct choice for your task.

 To specify the Docker containerizer, add the following parameter to your Marathon application definition: